 The Future of DevOps

-It has been over a decade since the practice of DevOps started to exist in the IT industry, and the rapid increase in demand for new software and their maintenance keeps DevOps relevant in 2021.
+It has been over a decade since the practice of DevOps started to exist in the IT industry, and the rapid increase in demand for new software and their maintenance keeps DevOps relevant in 2023.
 Though it is relevant now, we cannot deny the fact that anything that does not update itself in the modern era can never be in the market forever.
+The future of DevOps looks promising as technology continues to evolve and businesses increasingly rely on software-driven innovation.
+Automation, collaboration, and continuous delivery will remain the pillars of DevOps, but new technologies like artificial intelligence and machine learning will enable teams to achieve greater efficiency and scalability.

 DevOps has to integrate some methodologies into it to stay trending and relevant to the industry.
 For instance, the increase in attacks on applications has been a growing concern for the industry, which would make companies think of integrating Cybersecurity professionals into their team, giving rise to DevSecOps.